Back Up Off Me!

-Back Up Off Me! is the only studio album by Yo!
-MTV Raps hosts Ed Lover and Doctor Dré.
-It was released on November 8, 1994 via Relativity Records.
+Back Up Off Me! is the only studio album by Ed Lover and Doctor Dré, who were the hosts of Yo!
+MTV Raps.

+The album was released on November 8, 1994 via Relativity Records.
 Production was handled by Franklyn Grant, Davy D, Erick Sermon, Jolly Stomper Productions, Marley Marl, The 45 King, T-Money, Ty Fyffe, Ed Lover & Doctor Dré.
-It features guest appearances from Erick Sermon & Keith Murray of Def Squad, Lords of the Underground, Naima Bowman, Notorious B.I.G. of Junior M.A.F.I.A., Todd-1, and T-Money of Original Concept.
+Guest appearances include Erick Sermon & Keith Murray of Def Squad, Lords of the Underground, Naima Bowman, Notorious B.I.G. of Junior M.A.F.I.A., Todd-1, and T-Money of Original Concept.

 Back Up Off Me! was a mild success, peaking at #91 on the Top R&B/Hip-Hop Albums and #27 on the Top Heatseekers charts in the United States.
 The album spawned two charting singles: "Back Up Off Me!" and "For the Love of You".
 Its title track peaked at #85 on the Billboard Hot 100 and at #23 on the Hot Rap Singles, and its second single, "For the Love of You", peaked at #47 on the Hot Rap Singles chart.